Macroscopic quantum tunneling: from quantum vortices to black holes and Universe: Introduction

 \subsection{Singular coordinate transformations and macroscopic quantum tunneling}

-In Sec. \ref{coordinate} we use a different way of calculations.
-We consider three different types of the hole objects: black hole, white hole and the fully static intermediate state.
-The probability of tunneling transitions between these three macroscopic states is found using singularities in the coordinate transformations between these objects.
+In Sec. \ref{coordinate} we use another method of calculations.
+We consider three different types of the hole objects: the black hole, the white hole and the fully static intermediate state.
+The probability of tunneling transitions between these three macroscopic oblects is found using singularities in the coordinate transformations between these states.
 The black and white holes are described by the Painleve-Gullstrand coordinates with opposite shift vectors, while the intermediate state is described by the static Schwarzschild coordinates.
 The singularities in the coordinate transformations lead to the imaginary part in the action, which determines the tunneling exponent.
-For the white hole the same negative entropy is obtained, while the intermediate state -- the fully static hole -- has zero entropy.
+For the white hole the same negative entropy is obtained, $S_\text{WH}(M)=- S_\text{BH}(M)= - A/(4G)$, while the intermediate state -- the fully static hole -- has zero entropy.